Ahimsa Award: Ahimsa Day

 Ahimsa Day was established by the Institute of Jainology and has been celebrated annually in London since 2002.
 It was created to bring awareness of Ahimsa (nonviolence) as it applies in Jainism.
 The event takes place in early October to commemorate the birth anniversary of Mahatma Gandhi, who, amongst other great leaders, was inspired by the Jain philosophy of ahimsa.
 In 2007, the United Nations declared that the International Day of Non-Violence would take place on 2 October.

 History and background

 Ahimsa, the "principle of nonviolence", is a concept adopted by most Indic religious traditions, primarily Buddhist, Hindu, and Jain.
 The political and social application of ahimsa was given universal recognition by Mahatma Gandhi, who fought the campaign for the independence of India with the doctrine of ahimsa as the cornerstone.

-Ahimsa in Jainism is a well-established core principle even before the time of Mahavira, the 24th Thirthankara in the 5th century BCE.
+Ahimsa in Jainism was a well-established core principle even before the time of Mahavira, the 24th Thirthankara in the 5th century BCE.
 The principle of Ahimsa in Jainism states that one should do no harm by word, thought, or deed, nor ask others to, and nor condone that which is done.